ej20002015/OperatingSystemsCWK-MallocAndFree/README.md

 # Operating systems coursework repository

+**An implementation of the malloc and free c functions for heap memory allocation and deallocation.**

+---

 This repository contains the template files for the memory management coursework for Operating Systems (COMP2211).
 The coursework specification sheet is available on Minerva.